scaffold-eth/scaffold-eth/README.md

 ---

- 🔥Your dapp hot reloads as you build your contracts and frontend together ✨
+ ✨ Your dapp hot reloads as you build your contracts and frontend together ✨

 ---